Revolutionizing Lubrication: ICML Publishes Complete ICML 55® Standard

 A Holistic Approach to Lubrication Management

-According to Leslie Fish, Executive Director of ICML, the completion of this standard is a major advancement for the lubrication industry.
-It provides companies with the tools they need to align their lubrication practices with wider operational goals, such as enhancing machine reliability, reducing energy consumption, and minimizing environmental impact.
-Fish also emphasized how ICML 55 can positively impact the careers of lubrication practitioners and managers by giving them a clear framework for achieving success in their roles.
+Leslie Fish, Executive Director of ICML, calls the ICML 55 Standard a major advancement for lubrication.
+It helps companies align practices with operational goals boosting machine reliability, reducing energy use, and minimizing environmental impact while providing practitioners and managers a clear framework for career success.

 Global Industry Impact

-Ken Bannister, Program Director for ICML 55, hailed the new standard as a milestone that marks the beginning of a new era for industrial lubrication.
-He describes it as a game-changer, providing companies with the opportunity to improve their lubrication systems systematically.
-By adopting ICML 55, companies can better position themselves in the marketplace by showcasing their commitment to best practices in lubrication and asset management.
+Ken Bannister, Program Director for ICML 55, hailed the new standard as a milestone marking a new era in industrial lubrication.
+He explained that it is a game-changer, giving companies the chance to improve their lubrication systems systematically.
+Moreover, by adopting ICML 55, companies can strengthen their market position and showcase their commitment to best practices in lubrication and asset management.

-Jim Fitch, ICML’s Founding Director and CEO of Noria Corporation, shared his excitement about this accomplishment, calling it a "crowning achievement" for ICML.
-He stressed that this standard not only strengthens ICML's global leadership in lubrication asset management but also serves as a reliable and actionable guideline for companies looking to improve their lubrication processes.
+Jim Fitch, ICML’s Founding Director and CEO of Noria Corporation, called this a “crowning achievement” for ICML.
+He emphasized that the standard strengthens ICML’s global leadership in lubrication asset management.
+It also provides a reliable, actionable guide for companies aiming to improve their lubrication processes.

 Alignment with ISO Standards

-ICML 55 covers twelve interrelated areas crucial for any successful lubrication program, including job training, machine lubrication readiness, lubricant selection, maintenance tasks, inspection, energy conservation, and environmental impact.
-This structured approach ensures that companies have a clear understanding of what is needed to optimize their lubrication systems and can implement these processes in a way that is both efficient and sustainable.
+ICML 55 addresses twelve key areas for successful lubrication programs, including training, machine readiness, lubricant selection, maintenance, inspection, energy efficiency, and environmental impact.
+This structured framework helps companies optimize lubrication systems efficiently and sustainably.

 Certification and Future Plans

-Looking ahead, ICML plans to introduce a certification process—dubbed ICML 55.3—in 2025, allowing companies to undergo audits that will verify their compliance with the ICML 55 standards.
-This certification will serve as a public validation of a company's dedication to lubricated asset management, highlighting their commitment to achieving optimal machinery performance and reliability.
-Even for companies not seeking certification, the ICML 55 series can be utilized as a practical reference guide, providing insights and best practices that can be applied in any lubrication management setting.
+Looking ahead, ICML will launch the ICML 55.3 certification in 2025, allowing companies to undergo audits that verify compliance with the ICML 55 standards.
+This way, certification publicly demonstrates a company’s commitment to optimal machinery performance and reliable lubrication management.
+Moreover, even without certification, the ICML 55 series serves as a practical guide, offering global best practices for effective lubrication programs.

-Rendela Wenzel, a senior consultant and chair of ICML’s board of directors, praised the standard as a comprehensive guide for lubrication excellence.
-She emphasized that ICML 55 combines best practices from experts around the world into one easily understandable document, making it an essential tool for companies striving for world-class lubrication management.
+Rendela Wenzel, ICML board chair, praised the standard as a clear roadmap for lubrication excellence.
+By combining expert insights from around the world, it serves as an essential resource for companies seeking world-class lubrication management.

 Conclusion: A New Standard in Industrial Lubrication

-In partnership with River Publishers, ICML has made the ICML 55 Standard available in both print and digital formats, with additional language translations to follow based on demand.
-This global reach further establishes ICML as a thought leader, providing companies with the resources and knowledge they need to succeed in today’s competitive market.
+In partnership with River Publishers, ICML has released the ICML 55 Standard in both print and digital formats, with additional translations planned based on demand.
+This global availability reinforces ICML’s leadership, giving companies the resources and expertise needed to excel in today’s competitive market.

-By embracing ICML 55, companies can significantly improve the reliability and efficiency of their best practices, while also aligning with broader asset management goals.
-This comprehensive standard is not just about maintaining machinery; it’s about fostering sustainable, long-term growth for companies and professionals in the lubrication field.
+Adopting ICML 55 helps companies improve the reliability and efficiency of their lubrication practices.
+It also aligns these practices with broader asset management goals.
+This standard goes beyond simple machinery maintenance.
+Instead, it promotes sustainable, long-term growth for both organizations and lubrication professionals.